 By presenting your candidacy you can try for these awards:

 - Company with the greatest growth potential in your sector, with a €25,000 prize and an international accompaniment programme.
 All the companies in the same sector from Spain and Portugal compete for this award.
-Five awards are granted to the following 5 sectors: Life Sciences, Information Technologies, Digital Businesses, Industrial Technologies and Agricultural-Food Production.
+The following 6 sectors will be granted 6 prizes: Agro Tech, Tourism Tech, Fin&Insur Tech, Commerce Tech, Health Tech and Impact Tech.

 - Company with the greatest impact in your territory, with a €5,000 prize and an international development programme.
 All the companies in the same territory compete for this award, regardless of their sector.
 Nineteen prizes are awarded.
 One prize is awarded for each of the 17 Autonomous Communities in Spain and two are awarded in Portugal (one prize for the Northern/Central Region, and another for Lisbon/South and Islands).

 - Second place award for Innovation, granted by the Israeli Embassy in Spain, including a week-long accompaniment programme in Tel Aviv.

 You can win them all!
 The selection and jury processes of the different prizes awarded in one edition are completely independent.
 As such, one company could be the winner of the sector, territory and second place prizes.

 A company cannot win the same prize two times, but it can try for the other prizes.
 So, for example, a company that won at the territorial level in a previous edition can apply again and try for the sector and second place prizes, although it would be discarded from the territorial prizes that it already won.